greenheartgames/greenworks/README.md

 node-gyp build
 ```

-If everything goes fine, it will create a folder deploy/ with node module within (gdt-steam-X.node, where X depends on your os.
-E.g. for mac it will be gdt-steam-osx.node).
+If everything goes fine, it will create a folder deploy/ with node module within (greenworks-steam-X.node, where X depends on your os.
+E.g. for mac it will be greenworks-steam-osx.node).
 Now it's possible to use the module from a node.js application.
 Make sure libsteam_api dynamic library is distributed along with the application.

 Test
 ===